thangnguyen253/SETA_TEST_NguyenDucThang/README.md

 ## post-management

-- includes source code of test II
+- includes source code of Test II
 - Using react-bootstrap for UI
 - /actions: contains action files of redux
 - /components: contains components: Paginating for pagination and PostForm for adding new post